joelvonrotz/joelvonrotz.github.io/_pages/travel.md

 permalink: "/travelbook"
 thumbnail: "/images/thumbnail_travelbook.jpg"
 ---
 Here you get to see all of my journeys, done on foot, by bike or with a car.
-For me it's a list full of memories, which I never want to forget.

 ## List of all my journeys